aldefy/KotlinGithub/README.md

 # AndroidOcto
-Learn top best practices for building a responsive light weight and efficient Android pp
+Learn top best practices for building a responsive light weight and efficient Android app with Kotlin